A simple JavaScript Game

 create a 6×7 board right in the HTML sources, like in the previous

-section, but we are too lazy to type 42 times <td></td>
+section, but we are too lazy to type 42 times <td></td> by hand.

 Instead we will dynamically generate the board via JavaScript.